coding-to-music/mongoose-xlsx-data-importer/README.md

 Mongoose-Xlsx-Data-Importer
 ---------------------------------
 CLI for importing xlsx documents into mongodb or into straight json obj.
 Also you can run xlsx reports based on your db collections.
-You can also create data from scratch and create custom schemas.
+You can create data from scratch and create custom schemas.

 Try it out and let us know your thoughts